cubed-community/Cubed-API/README.md

 # Cubed-API
-A API wrapper for CubedCraft and Player Servers
+A user API wrapper for CubedCraft and Player Servers, allows you to easily perform functions as if your a logged in user

 By using this library you agree to the terms of use: https://pastebin.com/raw/tB2nMNY9